MieterskiAI/ai-complaint-component-identification-system/README.md

 AI is used exclusively to analyze context and narrow down possible components, providing reasoning that supports faster and more accurate human decisions.

 ## System Architecture
+### Data Layer
+Google Sheets is used as the single source of truth, storing structured data for orders, delivered products, components, and complaints.
+Each dataset is separated into dedicated sheets to ensure clarity and traceability.

+### Automation Layer
+Zapier orchestrates the end-to-end workflow, reacting to complaint entries, retrieving related order and delivery data, and coordinating AI analysis without manual intervention.

+### AI Layer
+AI is integrated as an analytical component responsible for eliminating incompatible components and generating structured reasoning.
+It does not make final decisions or trigger downstream actions autonomously.

 ## End-to-End Process Flow